-Recommendation: We recommend that teacher sponsors be reminded to make sure they have proper support for the funds collected.
+Condition: Teacher sponsor supporting receipts/documentation did not agree with the financial secretary receipts.
+Recommendation: The Auditor recommended that teacher sponsors be reminded to make sure they have proper support for the funds collected.
 The sponsor receipts need to agree to the financial secretary receipts.
+Current Status: Condition has been resolved.